 I waited until mid-afternoon before making my way over to the national aquarium.
 By this time many of the weekend tourists were heading home already.

-When I looked at a large blbluefishue tropical fish sittting on the tank floor in an apparent stupor, I wondered how much of the world around him he was processing, and how.
+When I looked at a large blue tropical fish sittting on the tank floor in an apparent stupor, I wondered how much of the world around him he was processing, and how.

 A moment later, I had a similar thought regarding my fellow tourists.
 A group of overly-loud youth strolled through the aquarium tunnel, drowning out the melodic music tuned to the movement of the fish which surrounded us on all sides.
 The youth seemed completely disconnected from the scene at hand.